 Members and Investigators of Our Solar Siblings are:

-Michael Fitzgerald is an Astronomer and Educator based in Melbourne, Australia.
+Michael Fitzgerald is an ARC DECRA Research Fellow at Edith Cowan University, an Astronomer and Educator based in Melbourne, Australia.
 With David McKinnon, he is the co-author of the curriculum materials used in Solar Siblings.
 He combines a long background in both astronomy and education research at both high school and undergraduate university level.
 His focus is on the provision of learning experiences that are authentic in nature, plausible in implementation and efficient in communication and which deliver the educational outcomes for students and teachers.

-Lena Danaia is a lecturer in the School of Teacher Education at Charles Sturt University in Bathurst, New South Wales.
+Lena Danaia is an Associate Professor in the School of Teacher Education at Charles Sturt University in Bathurst, New South Wales.
 She predominately works in the science and technology curriculum area where her research focuses on science education and spans primary, secondary and pre-service teacher education.
 She has taught in schools in both Australia and the United Kingdom.

 David McKinnon is a Professor of Education at Edith Cowan University at Joondalup in Western Australia.
 He established and ran the Charles Sturt University Remote Telescope until his departure in July 2014.
 He has a profound interest in science education at all levels and especially involving astronomy, public outreach and teacher professional learning.
 He has been involved with Las Cumbres Observatory global telescope network and its predecessor Faulkes Telescopes UK since 2003 as an international education advisor and consultant as well as undertaking research into the impact of using the telescopes on students and teachers.